dzhang06/drug-shortages/README.md

 ### What Works

-Script can scrape and save to csv the overall list information capturing generic name, shortage status, revision date, link to page with more details, and also the drug id found in the url
+Script can scrape and save to csv the overall list information capturing generic name, shortage status, revision date, link to page with more details, and also the drug id found in the url.
+Also, can generate new csv with all drug details stored within drug specific url.

 ### What's broken

-Does not work on the most basic level besides what's mentioned above.
-Still in progress..
+nothing at the moment

 ### Currently in progress

-Working on logic to scrape each individual drug's detail page to extract information about products affected, reason for shortage, available products, estimated resupply date, references, and last updated information
+Working on way to make something useful out of recent updates

 ### Planned for future